quentinrsl/traque/readme.md

 ALLOWED_TIME_OUT_OF_ZONE_IN_MINUTES is the time a user can be out of the zone before being penalized.
 ALLOWED_TIME_BETWEEN_POSITION_UPDATE_IN_MINUTES is the maximum amount of time a user can wait before updating their position, after this period they will recieve a pennalty.

+Note : make sure PORT and NEXT_PUBLIC_SOCKET_PORT are the same

 ### Running the project
 #### Front end
 To run the front end, navigate to the traque-front directory and run the following commands: